sphinx-contrib/sphinx-lint/tests/fixtures/xfail/missing-colon-2.rst

-.. expect: missing space before role
+.. expect: role missing opening tag colon

 .. and yes, it looks like a default role, so:
 .. expect: default role used